conda/infrastructure/HOW_WE_USE_GITHUB.md

 ### Who does the sorting?

-Sorting engineers are a conda governance [sub-team][sub-team]; they are a group of community members who are responsible for making decisions regarding closing issues and setting feature work priorities, among other sorting-related tasks.
+Core maintainers help with sorting issues, making decisions regarding closing issues and setting feature work priorities, among other sorting-related tasks.

 ### How do items show up for sorting?